geomagpy/magpy/README.md

 #### 2.6.9 All methods at a glance

-A summary of all supported methods is provided in section x.
+For a summary of all supported methods, see the section **List of all MagPy methods** below.

 ### 2.7 Geomagnetic analysis

-#### 2.7.1 Determination of K indicies
+#### 2.7.1 Determination of K indices

-MagPy supports the FMI method for determination of K indicies.
-Please read the MagPy publication for details on this method and its application.
-A month of one minute data is provided in example2, which corresponds to an [INTERMAGNET] IAF archive file.
-Reading such a file will load one minute data by default.
+MagPy supports the FMI method for determination of K indices.
+Please consult the MagPy publication for details on this method and application.

+A month of one minute data is provided in `example2`, which corresponds to an [INTERMAGNET] IAF archive file.
+Reading a file in this format will load one minute data by default.
 Accessing hourly data and other information is described below.

         data2 = read(example2)
         kvals = data2.k_fmi()

-Detemination of K values will nees a while as the filtering window is dyanmically adjusted within this method.
-In order to plot original data (H component) and K values together we now use the multiple stream plotting method plotStreams.
-Here you need to provide at least a list of streams and an array containing variables for each stream.
-The additional options determine the look (limits, bar chart, symbols).
+The determination of K values will take some time as the filtering window is dynamically adjusted.
+In order to plot the original data (H component) and K values together, we now use the multiple stream plotting method `plotStreams`.
+Here you need to provide a list of streams and an array containing variables for each stream.
+The additional options determine the appearance of the plot (limits, bar chart):

+        mp.plotStreams([data2,kvals],[['x'],['var1']],
-        mp.plotStreams([data2,kvals],[['x'],['var1']],specialdict = [{},{'var1':[0,9]}],symbollist=['-','z'],bartrange=0.06)
+                       specialdict = [{},{'var1':[0,9]}],
+                       symbollist=['-','z'],
+                       bartrange=0.06)

+`'z'` in `symbollist` refers to the second subplot (K), which should be plotted as bars rather than the standard line (`'-'`).

-#### 2.7.2 Geomagnetic storm detection
+#### 2.7.2 Automated geomagnetic storm detection

-Geomagnetic storm detection is supported by MagPy using two procedures based on wavelets and the Akaike-information criterion as outlined in detail by Bailey and Leonhardt (2016).
+Geomagnetic storm detection is supported by MagPy using two procedures based on wavelets and the Akaike Information Criterion (AIC) as outlined in detail in Bailey and Leonhardt (2016).
+A basic example of usage to find an SSC using a Discrete Wavelet Transform (DWT) is shown below:

+        from magpy.stream import read
+        from magpy.opt.stormdet import seekStorm
+        stormdata = read("LEMI025_2015-03-17.cdf")      # 1s variometer data
+        stormdata = stormdata.xyz2hdz()
+        stormdata = stormdata.smooth('x', window_len=25)
+        detection, ssc_list = seekStorm(stormdata, method="MODWT")
+        print("Possible SSCs detected:", ssc_list)

+The method `seekStorm` will return two variables: `detection` is True if any detection was made, while `ssc_list` is a list of dictionaries containing data on each detection.
+Note that this method alone can return a long list of possible SSCs (most incorrectly detected), particularly during active storm times.
+It is most useful when additional restrictions based on satellite solar wind data apply (currently only optimised for ACE data, e.g. from the NOAA website):

+        satdata_ace_1m = read('20150317_ace_swepam_1m.txt')
+        satdata_ace_5m = read('20150317_ace_epam_5m.txt')
+        detection, ssc_list, sat_cme_list = seekStorm(stormdata,
+                    satdata_1m=satdata_ace_1m, satdata_5m=satdata_ace_5m,
+                    method='MODWT', returnsat=True)
+        print("Possible CMEs detected:", sat_cme_list)
+        print("Possible SSCs detected:", ssc_list)

 #### 2.7.3 Sq analysis